mleku/signr/README.md

 - [ ] Verification - checking that a signature matches a given file or hash on a file

+- [ ] Keychain management - storing keys in user profile and validating security of these files (configuration and access similar to ssh with common tools).

 In order to prevent cross-protocol attacks, the signature is applied not directly on the hash of the message, but rather a distinctive structure